hsimah-services/wp-graphql-facetwp/README.md

 1. Install & activate [WPGraphQL](https://www.wpgraphql.com/).
 2. Install & activate [FacetWP](https://facetwp.com/).
-3. Download the [latest release](https://github.com/hsimah-services/wp-graphql-facetwp/releases) `.zip` file, upload it to your WordPress install, and activate the plugin.
+3. Download the `wp-graphql-facetwp.zip` file from the [latest release](https://github.com/hsimah-services/wp-graphql-facetwp/releases/latest) upload it to your WordPress install, and activate the plugin.

+> [!IMPORTANT]
+>
+> Make sure you are downloading the [`wp-graphql-facetwp.zip`](https://github.com/hsimah-services/wp-graphql-facetwp/releases/latest/download/wp-graphql-facetwp.zip) file from the releases page, not the `Source code (zip)` file nor a clone of the repository.
+>
+> If you wish to use the source code, you will need to run `composer install` inside the plugin folder to install the required dependencies.

 ### With Composer